The Lyman-$\alpha$ emitter bispectrum as a probe of reionization morphology: Conclusion and Discussion

 Despite these promising results, we note a key limitation arising from the finite size of our simulation volume.
 The $(160\,h^{-1}\mathrm{cMpc})^3$ box restricts access to the largest-scale modes relevant for cosmic variance and may underestimate the true variance in LAE clustering statistics, particularly on large scales.
 This limitation also affects the precision of bispectrum estimates, which rely on sampling a wide range of triangle configurations across scales.
 Future simulations conducted in significantly larger cosmological volumes will be essential for capturing these large-scale modes, improving statistical robustness, and enabling more reliable comparisons with forthcoming wide-field observational surveys.

 A further caveat arises when translating these statistics to observed LAE samples.
 Real-world surveys introduce additional complexities, particularly due to the window function imposed by survey geometry and selection effects.
 Improper treatment of this window function can result in both inflated uncertainties and systematic biases in the measured power spectrum and bispectrum.
-While this issue is well recognized for two-point statistics, it is expected to be equally important for the bispectrum due to its sensitivity to large-scale mode coupling.
-These observational limitations will ultimately determine how effectively reionization models can be distinguished using LAE clustering.
-In this context, configuration-space correlation functions may offer complementary insights, as they are somewhat more robust to complex survey geometries.
-Future work should explore hybrid approaches that account for such systematics when interpreting high-redshift clustering measurements.
+While this issue is well recognized for two-point statistics, it is expected to be equally important for the bispectrum due to its sensitivity to large-scale mode coupling. { In practice, this is especially challenging for the bispectrum, as the window function couples multiple modes and triangle configurations in nontrivial ways.
+Several strategies have been developed to address this.
+In Fourier space, one may employ pseudo-bispectrum estimators with correction matrices \citep[for example]{Scoccimarro1999,Sugiyama2019}, or forward-model the expected convolved bispectrum by applying the survey mask to theoretical predictions, as done in large-scale structure analyses \citep[for example]{GilMarin2015}.} These observational limitations will ultimately determine how effectively reionization models can be distinguished using LAE clustering.
+In this context, configuration-space correlation functions may offer complementary insights, as they are somewhat more robust to complex survey geometries. { In this context, configuration-space three-point correlation functions \citep[for example]{SlepianEisenstein2015,SlepianEisenstein2018} provide a complementary approach, as they are more localized and less sensitive to complex survey geometries.
+Future work should incorporate and test such methods in realistic end-to-end pipelines using mocks that include survey masks, noise, and selection effects, to assess their impact on high-redshift bispectrum constraints.}

 In conclusion, our study highlights the bispectrum of LAEs as a powerful higher-order statistic capable of distinguishing reionization models with different ionization morphologies and source models.
 By leveraging the additional spatial information encoded in three-point correlations, the bispectrum provides a critical extension to two-point statistics and enhances our ability to probe the non-Gaussian features of the EoR.
 With future observational data and simulation capabilities on the horizon, bispectrum-based analyses, particularly in tomographic settings, are poised to play a central role in unraveling the physics of cosmic reionization and the nature of early galaxy formation.